There are a ton of different types of barbells out there other than your typical Olympic bar.

 This is a pretty cool idea and is something that should definitely help in upper body pressing movements especially.

-Performing an overhead or bench press using this bar will allow you to press in an arc similar to dumbbells, cables, and converging machines.
+Performing a bench or overhead press using this bar will allow you to press in an arc similar to dumbbells, cables, and converging machines.

 Considering the pecs and shoulders are fully shortened when pressing like this, this is a pretty great idea.